aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/teleport-integration-guide.md

 {: .mx-auto.d-block :}
 **Teleport remote nodes via reverse tunnel**{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

-The underlying technology is reverse tunnels — secure connections established by an edge site into a Teleport cluster via the cluster's proxy.
+The underlying technology is reverse tunnels: secure connections established by an edge site into a Teleport cluster via the cluster's proxy.
 This approach adheres to Zero Trust principles, where networks, including VPNs, are considered inherently untrustworthy.
 Reverse tunnels enable Teleport users to manage IoT devices via SSH, access Kubernetes clusters on the edge, access web applications on third-party networks, and reach CockroachDB databases in remote environments.

 ### Audit Log

 The Teleport Auth Service maintains an audit log of all activity inside the cluster, consisting of two components:

-- **The audit log** — well-documented JSON records of security events such as login attempts, file transfers, code execution, and network activity.
+- **The audit log**: well-documented JSON records of security events such as login attempts, file transfers, code execution, and network activity.
-- **Recorded sessions** — recordings of interactive sessions established via `ssh`, `RDP`, and `kubectl exec`.
+- **Recorded sessions**: recordings of interactive sessions established via `ssh`, `RDP`, and `kubectl exec`.
 Sessions can be replayed via a web interface with pause and rewind features.

 ---

 ## Teleport + CockroachDB Joint Architecture

 To provide Tier 0 requirements, Teleport and CockroachDB offer a joint added value for multi-region resilience and consistency.
-This architecture enables active-active deployments of Teleport, ensuring that access infrastructure can survive network partitions, node failures, and global load — without compromising on security or compliance.
+This architecture enables active-active deployments of Teleport, ensuring that access infrastructure can survive network partitions, node failures, and global load without compromising on security or compliance.

 <img src="/assets/img/teleport-crdb-architecture.png" alt="Multi-region Teleport and CockroachDB architecture" style="width:100%;margin:1.5rem 0;">
 {: .mx-auto.d-block :}